 If there weren’t luck involved, I would win every timePhil Hellmuth

 Poker is the ultimate decision theory problem.
-While it’s indeed a form of gambling, poker played over a large number of sample aka hands is fairly skill-based and there is a fair bit of decision making being made behind each aspect of a poker round.
+Poker is a game where you play over a large number of sample aka hands.
+It is clearly a skill based game.
+However there is a fair role of decision making which takes behind each aspect of a poker round to get the poker analytics right.
 The questions being discussed are:

 - Should we bet ?